Lithium (medication): Adverse effects

 In addition to tremors, lithium treatment appears to be a risk factor for development of parkinsonism-like symptoms, although the causal mechanism remains unknown.

-In the average bipolar patient, chronic lithium use is not associated with cognitive decline.
 Depending on dosage and duration of use, lithium can be either pro-convulsant, or as its historical use suggests, anti-convulsant.
+Studies show that lithium does not decrease neurocognitive performance, and may actually improve neurocognitive performance in people with bipolar disorder.

 Most side effects of lithium are dose-dependent.
 The lowest effective dose is used to limit the risk of side effects.

 Hypothyroidism

 The rate of hypothyroidism is around six times higher in people who take lithium.
 Low thyroid hormone levels in turn increase the likelihood of developing depression.
 People taking lithium thus should routinely be assessed for hypothyroidism and treated with synthetic thyroxine if necessary.

-Because lithium competes with the antidiuretic hormone in the kidney, it increases water output into the urine, a condition called nephrogenic diabetes insipidus.
-Clearance of lithium by the kidneys is usually successful with certain diuretic medications, including amiloride and triamterene.
-It increases the appetite and thirst ("polydypsia") and reduces the activity of thyroid hormone (hypothyroidism).
-The latter can be corrected by treatment with thyroxine and does not require the lithium dose to be adjusted.
-Lithium is also believed to cause renal dysfunction, although this does not appear to be common.
+Lithium associated thyroid dysfunction is reversible and thyroid levels return to normal if lithium is discontinued.
+However, hypothyroidism can be corrected by treatment with thyroxine and does not require the lithium dose to be adjusted.

-Lambert et al. (2016), comparing the rate of hypothyroidism in patients with bipolar disorder treated with 9 different medications, found that lithium users rate of hypothyroidism (8.8%) is 1.39 times the rate in oxcarbazepine users (6.3%, the lowest group).
-Lithium and quetiapine are not statistically different in terms of hypothyroidism rates.
-However, lithium users are tested much more frequently for hypothyroidism than those using other drugs.
-The authors write that there may be an element of surveillance bias in understanding lithium's effects on the thyroid glands, as lithium users are tested 2.3-3.1 times as often.
-Furthermore, the authors argue that because hypothyroidism is common among BD patients regardless of lithium treatment, regular thyroid testing should be applied to all BD patients, not just those on lithium.